apabon123/financial-data-system/docs/README.md

 - TradeStation API credentials
 - FRED API key (for economic data)
 - Additional API keys based on your data sources
+- DuckDB 1.2.1 or higher (for database operations)

 ### Installation